Frequently Asked Questions

 Our 2-piece suits start at $950, tuxedos at $1050, trousers at $250, sport coats at $750.
 Pricing is determined by fabric collection and all design options and alterations are included.

-Our service is "made-to-measure".
-This means we start by placing you in a template garment made from nearly 50 different standard patterns we've developed over the past seven years.
+We offer two levels of service: "Made-to-Measure" and "Bespoke", which you can learn more in detail here.
+Both involve placing you in a template garment made from nearly 50 different standard patterns we've developed over the past seven years.
 Your appointment will be a private, one-on-one session.

 New clients should plan on a timeline of 8 weeks from the first appointment to final pickup.
 The initial appointment takes 1 hour and the second fitting 15-20 minutes.
 New clients needing a garment sooner may incur a rush fee -- plan ahead!